nori-parelius/noriparelius/content/_index.md

 ## Hi, I'm Nori {#hi-i-m-nori}

 I am and always have been a scientist at heart.
-And a nerd with a touch of the ’tism.
+And a nerd with a hint of neurodivergence.

 I like to dive into various topics, dig in the research, test things and learn.
 And rant.
 Oh, ranting is probably my favourite hobby.
 And I lowkey want to save the world.